undergrad-partner-school

 Non-Need Based

-906 students, including freshmen, received institutional non-need-based scholarship or grant aid at this institution in 2025.
-257 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
+906 students, including freshmen, received institutional non-need-based scholarship or grant aid at this school in 2025.
+Institutional help in the form of non-need-based scholarships or grants was given to 257 full-time freshmen.
 The total amount of institutional scholarships and awards that were not based on financial need was $12,911,514.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $4,358,440 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Majors